AnuragAmbuj/major-project-intellij/howtoimport.md

 How to Import
 ===========
 ###***Read this document in a Markdown Reader and not not in plain text editor.
-Use suitable olugins in popular editors such as Visual Studio Code, Sublime Editor, Textmate, Emacs e.t.c***
+Use suitable plugins in popular editors such as Visual Studio Code, Sublime Editor, Textmate, Emacs e.t.c***
 + Clone the project using

 ```